aubreyrjones/parasol/LANGUAGE_README.md

 Source Files
 ------------

-Parasol source files end with the `prsl` extension.
+Parasol source file names end with the `prsl` extension.

-A Parasol source file must end in a blank line.

 The `prslc` compiler expects 8-bit ASCII-encoded text.
 No unicode support is built in, although the extended ASCII characters should be fine.